To become a successful freelance writer you must work hard, be disciplined, and have good time-management skills.

 You also need to have the right knowledge about how to win high pay rates, market your services, and improve your writing skills.
 That’s what this page is all about.

-Note: some links are affiliate links, which means I make money if you purchase the book or sign up for the service.
+Note: some links are affiliate links, which means I make money if you purchase the book or sign up for the service (at no extra cost to you).
 I only recommend products and services I truly believe in, and you can get most of the books at your local library if cost is an issue for you.

 Freelance Writing Membership Sites